DEP Home | About DEP | Index by Topic | Programs/Units | DEP Online

 - Determining the Riparian Zone

 Please be aware that in some cases a verification is required prior to or concurrent with a permit application.
-Generally, a verification is not required when applying for an applicability determination, a permit-by-rule, or a general permit.
-However, there are certain cases under general permits 5, 6 and 7 at N.J.A.C.
-7:13-8.7, 8.8 and 8.9, respectively under which a verification is required.
-When applying for an individual permit, a verification is usually required.
-The cases where a verification is not required prior to or concurrent with an individual permit application can be found at N.J.A.C.
-7:13-9.6(b).
+Generally, a verification is not required when applying for an applicability determination, or a general permit-by-certification or conducting work under a permit-by-rule.
+When applying for an individual permit or general permit, a verification may be required.
+The cases where a verification is or is not required prior to or concurrent with an individual or general permit application are explained at N.J.A.C.
+7:13-5.5.

 An application for a verification shall include the following: